Lanterloo: Three-card loo

 One card is dealt to each player, and the player receiving the lowest card is entitled to deal.
 At the commencement of the game the dealer puts three chips, or counters, in the pool, the value of which already been agreed upon by the players.
 It is necessary to make the pool a number that can be exactly divided by three, say 3, 6, 9 chips.
 After the cards are shuffled and cut, the dealer gives three cards (one at a time) to each player, beginning at the eldest hand, and going round to the left.
-An extra hand called Dumby, or Miss, is dealt in the center of the table and the next turned up for trumps.
+An extra hand called Dumby, or Miss, is dealt in the centre of the table and the next turned up for trumps.

 In the first hand, and whenever the pool consists of only three chips deposited by the dealer, it is called a Bold Stand, or Force, and each player is compelled to play his hand, except the eldest hand, who, if he prefers it, is entitled to the Dumby and may exchange it for his own.
 Bold Stand is played for the purpose of getting a larger pool; thus, if eight are playing, and five lose, they will be looed the amount of the pool, raising the total of chips to eighteen.
 The deal passes to the left, and the dealer must on all occasions pay in the pool three counters for the deal.
 When the pool consists of more than the original three chips deposited by the dealer it becomes optional to play or not, and before looking at his own cards, the dealer asks all the players, beginning at the eldest hand, whether they will play their own hand, take the Dumby, or decline playing for that round.
 If the eldest declines to the Dumby, the next in turn has this option, and so on.

 Whenever a player declines playing, he must give his cards to the dealer who will place them under the pack.
 No one can retract after declaring his intention to stand or not.
 When all players have declared their intention, the first in hand of those who play, if he holds two trumps, must head the trick.
 At the end of the game, the pool is divided into three portions.
 If one player takes three tricks, he wins the whole pool; if he takes two, he wins two thirds; if one, only one third.
-All those who have failed to win a trick are looed the original amount deposited by the dealer and when only two players stand, the last player before the dealer must either play he hand, or the Dumby, or give up the pool to the dealer.
+All those who have failed to win a trick are looed the original amount deposited by the dealer and when only two players stand, the last player before the dealer must either play his hand, or the Dumby, or give up the pool to the dealer.

 An optional rule is "club law" whereby all must play if a club is turned as trumps.